wilsonmar/VisualStudio/PerfTest.md

 https://msdn.microsoft.com/en-us/magazine/dn519926.aspx

+## <a name="ProfileCode"> Profile Code During Runs</a>
+One advantage of Visual Studio is that its **Performance Wizard** is built into the same program that defines and runs load tests.

+1).
+Press Alt+F2 or select from the ANALYZE menu Performance and Diagnostics.

+ The current project is pre-selected as the Startup project.

+2).
+Click Start.

+3).
+Select the method of profiling:

+ * CPU Sampling is the recommended method to monitor CPU-bound applications with low overhead.
+ * Instrumentation to measure function call counts and timing
+ * .NET Memory allocation,
+ * Resource contention data (concurrency) to detect threads waiting for other threads

+4).
+Select the app and click Next.

+5).
+Select the client (Internet Explorer) and click Next.

+6).
+Click Finish to launch.

+7).
+Manually operate the app.

+8).
+Close the browser.

+9).
+In **Call Tree**, click **Expand Hot Path** at each level of function calls.

+10).
+Click on the line with a large number under the Inclusive Samples column.

+11).
+Click View Source associated with the line.

+All this is usually done by the developer who wrote the program.

 ## <a name="#rchiveRuns"> Archive Run Outputs</a>
 The general rule is that, on average, runs generate **10 GB** of data per run.